 The second in a two-part sequence covering mathematical and statistical concepts and methods used to design and conduct policy research, synthesize and describe data of all types, and support management decision making.
 The course focuses on applications rather than on theory and mathematical development.
 Topics including the scientific method, Measure of Central Tendency and Dispersion, Probability Theory, Hypothesis testing, Correlation analysis, Linear regression and Multiple regression.

 Daily searches for management positions requiring monitoring and evaluation knowledge and skills populate a host of new opportunities at some of the world’s smallest and largest organizations and agencies.
-Whether to satisfy funding requirements or to improve ongoing program operations, the demand for measuring progress toward delivering outputs and achieving outcomes is ever present in the nonprofit and public sectors.
-To meet the demand, this course will familiarize students with the fundamentals of monitoring and evaluation, including foundational concepts, designs, and methods; data collection and analysis methods; and designing logic models, surveys, and evaluation matrices.
+Whether to satisfy funding requirements or to improve ongoing program operations, the demand for measuring progress toward the delivery of outputs and achievement of outcomes is ever present in the nonprofit and public sectors.
+To meet the demand, this course will familiarize students with the fundamentals of monitoring and evaluation, including key concepts, designs, and methods, as well as some of the common challenges involved in conducting useful program evaluations.

 In simple terms, budgets are plans covering income and spending.
 But they are much more than that.
 Budgets are a statement of priorities for a government or organization and indicate expectations about the future financial situation of those entities.
 Budget documents and websites are also repositories of large amounts of data that can be used to conduct analysis.
 And they provide an indication about the success or failure of policies and programs.
 Knowing how to construct and interpret such information will contribute to the success of future public and nonprofit leaders.
 Being able to find such information and explain it to others is a very useful skill.
 This class covers the terminology, components, practices, documents, and methods of public budgeting and finance at all levels of government and in the non-profit sector.
 It emphasizes policy analysis—thinking through the available data, drawing conclusions, and communicating that information to a non-technical audience.

-The capstone is the culminating experience for MPA students.
+This course represents the culmination of the MPA students’ academic journey, where theory meets practice, and learning transforms into action.
 The course integrates students’ experiential and classroom learning into a single project.
 Students work directly with a public sector or community-based partner (‘client’) on an organizational challenge to complete a complex, semester-long project that is of direct practical use to the client organization.
 This experience presents students with a real-world client management exercise to further develop and hone their analytical, communication and project management capabilities.

 Application Process